bermudi/conventional-commits-unofficial/README.md

 ### Do all my contributors need to use the Conventional Commits specification?

-No!
+No\!
 If you use a squash based workflow on Git, lead maintainers can clean up the commit messages as they're merged—adding no workload to casual committers.
 A common workflow for this is to have your git system automatically squash commits from a pull request and present a form for the lead maintainer to enter the proper git commit message for the merge.

 ### How does Conventional Commits handle revert commits?